Atlantic Health Strategies

 Step Two: Build a Business Plan Your Lender and Your Surveyor Both Believe

 Real numbers from real engagements: in Florida and Tennessee, we have seen new residential SUD programs require $1.2M to $2.5M in startup capital before reaching cash-flow breakeven, depending on bed count and whether the real estate is leased or owned.
 Workforce cost is the largest line item and it is getting worse.
-The National Council for Mental Wellbeing cites a projected shortage of about 31,000 full-time-equivalent mental health practitioners by 2025, and 93% of behavioral health workers report experiencing burnout.
+HRSA’s 2025 State of the Behavioral Health Workforce brief cites a 2023 survey of 750 behavioral health professionals in which 93% indicated they had experienced burnout, with 62% indicating severe burnout.
+The National Council for Mental Wellbeing also reported that nearly half (48%) of behavioral health workers say the impacts of workforce shortages have caused them to consider other employment options.
 Build your staffing pro forma assuming you will pay above-market for licensed clinicians and that turnover will run higher than your finance committee wants to admit.

 • Market analysis: Population density, referral source mapping, payer mix by ZIP code, and competing programs by level of care.